-In Q3 2017, Form 10 Pre-Consulting slid below target at 69.8%.
-Pre-consulting has seen overall improvement from a low of 19.4% in Q1 2016 when data tracking first began.
+In Q4 2017, Form 10 Pre-Consulting rose to 66%.
+Pre-consulting has seen consistent improvement from a low of 19% in Q1 2016 when data tracking, and pre-consulting first began.

-Form 10 Diversion has consistently stayed above the 90% target since Q1 2016, and in Sept 2017 saw 95% of form 10 pre-consults with PACT/US resulting in an alternative solution to a hospital visit.
+Form 10 Diversion has consistently stayed above the 90% target since data tracking began in Q1 2016, and in Q4 2017 saw 93% of mental health pre-consults with PACT/US resulting in an alternative solution to a hospital visit.

-These mental health consultations are believed to be a factor in reduced Form 10 hospital events, with the number of these 10.6% lower year-to-date than the same period in 2016.
+These mental health consultations are believed to be a factor in reduced Form 10 hospital events, with the number of these events 7.1% lower in 2017 compared to 2016 levels (2,490 in 2016, 2,313 in 2017).

-Finally, Hospital Wait Time Performance slipped slightly below target in Q3 2017, where 77.9% of Form 10 hospital visits had wait times under 90 minutes.
+Finally, Hospital Wait Time Performance was slightly below target, with 79% of Form 10 hospital visits with wait times under 90 minutes.
 A major mechanism to improve hospital wait times has been from the implementation of the Transfer of Care protocol, which was fully implemented across Edmonton hospitals in Q2 2016.
 This protocol is a standardized process where situation assessments occur at 30-60-90 minute thresholds of police officer hospital wait time.
 These assessments, involving the arresting police officer, their divisional superiors, and AHS security staff, insure communication channels remain open to prioritize the event and improve the speed of patient pass-off at hospital.